Complications of contact dermatitis

 Skin that is moist from oozing or open from irritation or scratching is susceptible to infection from bacteria and fungi.
 The most common types of infection are staphylococcus and streptococcus.
 These can lead to a condition called impetigo.
 This is a highly contagious skin infection.
 Most infections can be treated with antibiotics or antifungal medication.

 Cellulitis is a bacterial infection of the skin.
-It is most often caused by streptococcus or staphylococcus bacteria.
+It’s most often caused by streptococcus or staphylococcus bacteria.
 The symptoms of cellulitis include fever, redness, and pain in the affected area.
 Other symptoms include red streaks in the skin, chills, and aches.
-If you have a weakened immune system, cellulitis can be life threatening.
-Be sure to call you doctor if you have any of these symptoms.
+If you have a weakened immune system, cellulitis can be life-threatening.
+Be sure to call your doctor if you have any of these symptoms.
+Your doctor will usually prescribe oral antibiotics to treat cellulitis.

-If contact dermatitis symptoms are severe or long lasting, they can affect your quality of life.
-They may make it difficult for you to do your job.
-You may feel embarrassed about the appearance of your skin.
+If contact dermatitis symptoms are severe, persistent, or cause scarring, they can affect your quality of life.
+For example, they may make it difficult for you to do your job.
+You may also feel embarrassed about the appearance of your skin.
 If this is the case, you should talk to your doctor about how to manage your symptoms more effectively.

 Contact dermatitis symptoms usually go away in two to three weeks.
 If you continue to contact the allergen or irritant, your symptoms will most likely return.
 As long as you avoid contact with the allergen or irritant, you will probably have no symptoms.
-There may be more than one allergen or irritant that causes your rash.
+However, there may be more than one allergen or irritant that causes your rash.
 If you have photoallergic CD, sun exposure may cause flares for many years.
-Staying out of the sun can avoid this.
+Staying out of the sun can help you avoid this.